Inala Wangarra Incorporated

 Inala Wangarra is a financially secure and culturally strong and credible community-based organisation.
 Our Board and staff have an acute understanding of the negative aspects and impacts of Australian history and remain wholly committed to moving beyond the problems of fear, blame, ignorance and denial to restore a sense of pride, dignity, peace, happiness and harmony among all people.

-Inala Wangarra Inc is located on the traditional land of the Jagera people in Inala, west of Brisbane.
-The organisation was established in March 2003 to provide access to quality sport, recreation, cultural and arts programs and events that strengthen the educational and business knowledge, skills and capacity of Aboriginal and Torres Strait Islander people and enhance competiveness for employment, participation in social and cultural activities and economic and social enterprise development opportunities.
+Wangarra is located on the traditional land of the Jagera people in Inala, west of Brisbane.
+The organisation was established in March 2003 to provide access to quality sport, recreation, cultural and arts programs and events that strengthen the educational and business knowledge, skills and capacity of Aboriginal and Torres Strait Islander people and enhance competitiveness for employment, participation in social and cultural activities and economic and social enterprise development opportunities.

 The Inala Wangarra Board of Directors